babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 - `Port 12581`: Finality Provider Daemon metrics
 - `Port 12582`: EOTS Manager metrics

-Next we will enable metric collection in `app.toml` for your node and configure Prometheus to scrape the metrics.
+Next we will enable metric collection in `app.toml` in both the finality provider daemon and the eots manager and configure Prometheus to scrape the metrics.

 ``` toml
 [telemetry]